OzFramework/oz/README.md

 ## Quick Guide for setting up your application

-To setup a test suite for your application using Oz we have created a quick guide **[INSERT LINK HERE]**
+To setup a test suite for your application using Oz we have created a [quick guide](https://github.com/greenarrowdb/oz/wiki/Setup-Quick-Guide)

 ## Contributing and Questions